ltulib/koha/README.md

 Adds two buttons on vendor page for hiding/showing closed baskets in baskets table list.
 Koha got this function built in, but it's really slow and not working properly.
 This script fixes the speed problem and preserving the functionality.

 Changes on pages like this: **/cgi-bin/koha/acqui/booksellers.pl?supplier=2&booksellerid=2**

+### Ebba.js
+Adds a link based on item type (Fjärrlån) at peatron checkouts list to Ebba (Interlibrary loan module)

+Changes on all patreon pages, checkout table.

 ### Focus_modification.js